Duaneart711/pid-ball-control/README.md

 ## Overview

-Designed and built a closed-loop ball-and-beam control system that stabilizes a ball at a desired position using real-time PID (Proportional–Integral–Derivative) control.
-The project combines embedded programming, sensor integration, electromechanical actuation, and feedback control to continuously measure the ball's position and adjust the beam angle using a servo motor.
+Designed and built a closed-loop ball-and-beam control system that uses a PID (Proportional–Integral–Derivative) controller to keep a ball at a target position in real time.
+The project combines embedded programming, sensors, mechanical hardware, and feedback control to adjust the beam angle as the ball moves automatically.

-The system was implemented using an Arduino Uno, a Sharp GP2Y0A21 infrared distance sensor, and a servo-driven beam mechanism.
-The controller was iteratively tuned through experimental testing to improve response time, reduce steady-state error, minimize overshoot, and achieve stable ball positioning under varying initial conditions.
+Using an Arduino Uno, a Sharp infrared distance sensor, and a servo motor, the system continuously measures the ball's position and corrects it by tilting the beam.
+Through repeated testing and controller tuning, the system achieved stable ball positioning with improved response time and reduced oscillations.

 ---